-At some point we must find ourselves doing a reflection on the so-called ethnic fashion in Europe and the dilemmas of independent activities in a mainstream world.
+At some point we must find ourselves doing a reflection on the so-called contemporary ethnic fashion in Europe and the dilemmas of independent activities in a mainstream world.

-London and Paris have been my professional spots in Europe since I got engaged in an activity which embraces partially an independent crafted fashion linked to cultural diversity.
+London and Paris have been my professional spots in Europe since I got engaged in an activity which embraces partially an independently handcrafted fashion linked to cultural diversity.
 It is a fact that most of the fashion world tends to be a superficial and/or elitist one all over the world.
-Even if the engine of some initiatives are not, when they are framed in a geographical and socio-cultural context they get in contact with a system to work where some become alike to succeed.
+Even if the engine of some initiatives are not, when they are framed in a geographical and socio-cultural context they get in contact with a system to work with where some become alike to succeed.

 This is the result of our first visual storytelling.

-Stylism and photography by Nafoor Qâa.
+Styling and photography by Nafoor Qâa.

 Modelling by Christelle Duverly & Leandre Tamba.

+Clothes by Fripiz.
 Hats by Totem Taboo.